What is so special about analogue simulations?: Existing alternatives

+The current literature contains highly conflicting assessments regarding the epistemological status of black hole simulations.
+Notably, Dardashti et al. (2017) propose an account on which analogue simulations are a novel hybrid form of scientific inference -- taking off from a syntactic isomorphism between the models of distinct physical domains, yet capable of providing evidence for Hawking radiation.
+In a related paper, Dardashti et al. (2019) provide a Bayesian analysis of their notion of “confirmation via analogue simulation” (3).
+Conversely, Crowther et al. (2019) defend a skeptical position, claiming that terrestrial simulations do not provide any evidence and that seemingly confirmatory routes to Hawking’s prediction “beg the question” (2019:3705).

-To elaborate, recall that a major obstacle to confirmation of black hole radiation is the problem of the reliability of Hawking’s model in trans-Planckian regimes.
-Confronting this issue, DTW and DHTW argue that ‘confirmation via analogue simulation’ can only occur insofar as there is independent evidence for the robustness of radiation to trans-Planckian issues.
-The result that they systematically refer to in this regard is the so-called ‘universality theorem’ by Unruh and Schützhold (2005).\footnote{Cf. DTW:71.
-Other results mentioned by DTW include Barcelo et al.’s (2009) and Coutant et al.’s (2012).} It tells us that a radiation effect follows invariably (i.e., no matter the microphysical details of underlying medium) from assuming a set of conditions of a general (and hence multiply realizable) kind.
-These conditions are: (a) there exists a freely falling frame for observers near the horizon; (b) the particles flowing out of the horizon are born in their ‘ground state’ with respect to freely falling observers; (c) the evolution of the particles born in their ground state is adiabatic, i.e., faster in trans-Planckian regimes than in sub-Planckian ones.
+Upon close inspection, some limits of both proposals emerge.
+In defense of their account, Dardashti et al. point to the availability of ‘universality theorems’ for Hawking radiation, namely analytic results establishing that a radiation effect follows invariably (i.e., no matter the microphysical details of underlying medium) from assuming a set of physical conditions of a general (and hence multiply realizable) kind.\footnote{Dardashti et al. (2019) additionally stress that black hole simulations involve “learning about the world by manipulating it” (2019:2) and “new evidence” (3).
+We take it, however, that many ordinary analogical inferences similarly involve manipulation and new evidence: e.g., learning about human beings from manipulating mice.} In Unruh and Schützhold’s (2005) version of the theorem, these conditions are: (a) there exists a freely falling frame for observers near the horizon; (b) the particles flowing out of the horizon are born in their ‘ground state’ with respect to freely falling observers; (c) the evolution of those particles is adiabatic.
+On Dardashti et al.’s (2017) interpretation, the observation of sonic radiation in terrestrial simulations, when paired with an appropriate universality result, provides evidence that “Hawking radiation \dots is independent of the details of the underlying micro-physics” (2019:4), and hence is robust to trans-Planckian issues.\footnote{Other results mentioned by Dardashti et al. (2017) include Barcelo et al.’s (2009) and Coutant et al.’s (2012).}